Oh My Joy!

 80/20 batting is a cotton/poly blend and shrinks 3-5%.
 This batting has a lighter feel with a higher loft than 100% cotton.

-100% cotton batting shrinks a little bit more than that giving it more of an heirloom look.
+100% cotton batting shrinks a little bit more than 80/20 giving it more of an heirloom look.

 What binding service do you offer?

-I currently do not offer binding services.
-However, if you have any questions please feel free to contact me!
+I currently offer complete binding (machine sewn to front and back of your quilt) for $0.30 per inch!
+If you have any questions please feel free to contact me!

 Pantograph/Pattern and Thread